clinical supervision for counselors and social workers

-LPCCs: Quality clinical supervision for a licensure-candidate therapist or counselor can be difficult to find.
+LPCCs and LSWs: Quality clinical supervision for a licensure-candidate counselor or social worker can be difficult to find.
 You may have searched through various networking groups, asked colleagues, or contacted an ex-supervisor only to find out they are not providing what you are looking for.
 You need an effective, consistent, and experienced clinical supervisor who has specific training in providing clinical supervision.
 You’re also looking for someone you can learn and grow professionally from, and who can support you in making good therapy choices for your clients.
 Finding everything that you want in one person can be quite challenging!
 At Catalyss Counseling, our experienced clinical supervisors offer all of this.

-LPCs: Clinical supervision for beginning and intermediate licensed therapists can also be difficult to discover.
-You’re working in the field, managing your career and developing your caseload, but the work can be isolating at times.
+LPCs and LCSWs: Clinical supervision for beginning and intermediate-level licensed counselors and social workers can also be difficult to discover.
+You’re working in the field, managing your career and/or developing your caseload, but the work can be challenging at times.
 You have some difficult cases that you could use some formal consultation on, but you’re not sure where to look for this type of supervision.
-You want someone who is plenty experienced in working with licensed counselors to help you continue to grow, offer case consultation, and professional support for your work.
+You want someone who is plenty experienced in working with licensed counselors and social workers to help you continue to grow, offer case consultation, and professional support for your work.
 The clinical supervisors at Catalyss Counseling can help you reach your professional supervision goals.

 the importance of clinical supervision